-Milberg represented one of the whistleblowers in the FCA case brought against Bristol-Myers Squibb (“BMS”) in connection with the company’s “off-label” promotion and sales of the anti-psychotic drug, Abilify.
-In unlawfully promoting Abilify for use in children and in the treatment of dementia-related psychosis, BMS also allegedly induced physicians to prescribe Abilify by paying kickbacks and other incentives in violation of the Anti-Kickback Statute.
-The case brought by Milberg’s client was one of seven qui tam actions that formed the basis of the Government’s investigation into BMS’s illegal marketing tactics, resulting in a settlement of over $515 million.
+BMS: Milberg represented one of the Relators in the FCA case brought against Bristol-Myers Squibb (“BMS”) in connection with the company’s “off-label” promotion and sales of the anti-psychotic drug, Abilify.
+The case brought by Milberg’s client was one of seven FCA actions that formed the basis of the Government’s investigation into BMS’s illegal marketing tactics which resulted in a total settlement of over $515 million.

-Milberg successfully represented a whistleblower in an FCA case against Cell Therapeutics, Inc. (“CTI”) that arose from CTI’s unlawful marketing campaign for its cancer drug, Trisenox, which included the payment of kickbacks to physicians to induce them to prescribe the drug for off-label uses.
-Following an investigation of CTI’s misconduct based upon information provided by the whistleblower and his counsel to the United States Attorney’s Office in Seattle, Washington, the federal government elected to join in the case, ultimately settling with CTI for $10.5 million.
+CTI: Milberg represented a Relator in an FCA case against Cell Therapeutics, Inc. (“CTI”) arising from CTI’s unlawful marketing campaign for its cancer drug, Trisenox, which included the payment of kickbacks to physicians.
+The Government intervened and the case settled for $10.5 million.
 In a landmark decision, the whistleblower was awarded a 15% share in the settlement amount for his efforts in identifying the fraud and assisting the government in prosecuting the case, despite the government’s contention that the whistleblower was a “planner and initiator” of the fraud who was not entitled to any share of the recovery.